GetCraft/Security-Policy/general/acceptable-use-policy.md

 * Data Classification Policy
 * Data Protection Standard
-* Social Media Policy
-* Minimum Access Policy
 * [Password Policy](password-protection-policy.md)

 ## 7. Definitions and Terms

-The following definition and terms can be found in the SANS Glossary located at: https://www.sans.org/security-resources/glossary-of-terms/
+The following definition and terms can be found in the SANS Glossary located at: https://www.sans.org/security-resources/glossary-of-terms

 * Blogging
 * Honeypot